dh-atlas/white-book/Whitebook.md

 The same research product can be assigned multiple identifiers of different kinds.

-We recommend using international standard codes such as ISBN and ISSN, and persistent identifiers such as DOI, W3ID, PURL, Handle.
+We recommend using international standard codes such as ISBN and ISSN, and persistent identifiers such as DOI, W3ID, PURL, and Handle.

 | \<https://w3id.org/dh-atlas/1729190822-8668764\> a schema:Dataset ,        \<http://purl.org/spar/fabio/MetadataDocument\> ,        ns2:DigitalScholarlyEdition ;    rdfs:label "National Edition of Aldo Moro's Works"@en ;    ns1:identifier "https://doi.org/10.6092/unibo/aldomoro"@en ;... \> . |
 | :---- |